 - Fukuoka Asian Art Museum — Calm, climate-controlled; kid-engagement varies. ¥200 adult.

-- Kyushu National Museum (Dazaifu) — Excellent kid-engaging exhibits, easily a half-day.
-Indoor passage from JR Dazaifu side.
+- Kyushu National Museum (Dazaifu) — Excellent kid-engaging exhibits, easily a half-day, with an indoor passage from the JR Dazaifu side.
+It also pairs well with a covered Dazaifu day trip.

 - Anpanman Children’s Museum (Hakata) — Indoor theme park for kids 2-6. ¥1,800 entry.